Annual Contract Value (ACV) Definition and Calculation

 Divide $4000 (contract cost) by four (number of years) to get an ARR of $1000 per year if a customer signs a four-year contract for $4000.
 Divide $6000 (contract cost) by two (number of years) for an ARR drop of $3000 if a customer declines to renew a $6000 contract over two years.

 The method you use to compute ARR influences various factors, including your current pricing strategy and the complexity of your company model.
-Many elements come into play as a primary indicator for contextualizing your real growth and the momentum at which you may scale.
+Many elements are a primary indicator for contextualizing your growth and the momentum at which you may scale.

 Netflix and other streaming services are among the most successful subscription businesses.
 They’ve nailed it when it comes to value-based pricing.

-We’ll go over the ARR formula using Netflix’s prices and a customer who buys the Basic plan for $8.99 per month.
+We’ll review the ARR formula using Netflix’s prices and a customer who buys the Basic plan for $8.99 monthly.
 After three months, if the user upgrades to Premium, the monthly fee climbs to $15.99.

-You can see how Netflix’s pricing strategy and customer preferences play a role in these estimates.
+You can see how these estimates play a role in Netflix’s pricing strategy and customer preferences.

-To calculate the ARR for Netflix’s complete service, they’d have to account for all account levels, upgrades, downgrades, and cancellations throughout a calendar year.
+To calculate the ARR for Netflix’s complete service, they must account for all account levels, upgrades, downgrades, and cancellations throughout a calendar year.

 Netflix would be able to calculate the most accurate picture of its recurring revenue health by using this approach.